What is an ODSP? The on-line resources say:

 An RDSP is fully exempt under social assistance as income and assets, and does not impact eligibility for ODSP income support.
 All funds held in RDSPs are exempt when assessing eligibility for ODSP.
 There is no maximum applied to this exemption, although the federal government limits RDSP contributions at $200,000.

 ODSP recipients can also make unlimited withdrawals from their RDSPs, and these withdrawals will not affect their financial eligibility for ODSP or the amount of income support if they are spent in the month withdrawn.
 Voluntary contributions to an RDSP from family, community groups or others will not affect a person’s financial eligibility for ODSP or the amount of income support provided.

-An RDSP cannot be used to simply supplement income.
-Any moneys withdrawn will need to be used within a month or that income will lower the ODSP payments to the disabled person.
+An RDSP cannot be used to supplement income.
+Any money withdrawn will need to be used within a month or that income will lower the ODSP payments to the disabled person.
 Any money withdrawn from an RDSP would be a short-term or one-time cost.